huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_dnat_rule.md

 * `private_ip` - (Optional, String, ForceNew) Specifies the private IP address of a user.
 This parameter is mandatory in Direct Connect scenario.
 Changing this creates a new dnat rule.

+* `description` - (Optional, String, ForceNew) Specifies the description of the dnat rule.
+  The value is a string of no more than 255 characters, and angle brackets (<>) are not allowed.
+  Changing this creates a new dnat rule.

 ## Attributes Reference